Guaishou74851/CASNet/README.md

 The recovered results will be in `./test_out`.

+The test sets CBSD68, Urban100, and DIV2K are available at https://github.com/Guaishou74851/SCNet/tree/main/data.

 ## Train

 Download the preprocessed data file [Training_Data_size128_CS_T91andTrain400.mat](https://drive.google.com/file/d/18ULdi97YLqZXewoqOvdX2ci4nGCZDoku/view?usp=sharing) and put it into `./data`, then run: